-The calculated $\kappa_e$ for both n-type hH materials within CRTA, SERTA, and MRTA are plotted in Fig.~\hyperref[fig:ke]{\ref{fig:ke}}, in which a similar trend of plots to that observed in $\sigma$ is evident.
-A slight variation in the CRTA-predicted values with increasing n$_e$ for all T values is seen for both compounds.
-However, a large enhancement in $\kappa_e$ occur when EPI scattering is included, as clearly observed in Fig.~\hyperref[fig:ke]{\ref{fig:ke}} for both materials.
+The calculated $\kappa_e$ for both n-type hHs under three RTAs are plotted in Fig.~\hyperref[fig:ke]{\ref{fig:ke}}, in which a similar trend of plots to that observed in $\sigma$ is evident.
+A slight variation in the CRTA-predicted values with increasing n$_e$ for all T values is seen for both hHs.
+However, a large enhancement in $\kappa_e$ occur when EPI scattering is included, as clearly observed in $\kappa_e$ plots.
 The increase in $\kappa_e$ with n$_e$ is a similar observation that has been observed in experimental studies.
 This marked change underscores the crucial role in between doping concentration and scattering interactions, which are inherently absent in the constant lifetime method.
-In the case of \lz, SERTA- and MRTA-based all plots exhibit an initially linear increase in $\kappa_e$ with n$_e$ upto 10$^{19}$ cm$^{-3}$, followed by a modest enhancement at high doping levels.
-However, for \sa, $\kappa_e$ shows a more linear relationship with increasing T across the studied doping concentration range.
-It is also observed in both materials that the $\kappa_e$ values from MRTA are more than twice as large as those calculated using SERTA.
-In general, lattice vibrations control most of the heat flow in semiconducting materials, therefore it is very crucial to understand the lattice transport for fully design and optimization of TE materials.
+In the case of \lz, SERTA- and MRTA-based all plots exhibit an initially linear increase in $\kappa_e$ with n$_e$ up to 10$^{19}$ cm$^{-3}$, followed by a modest enhancement at high doping levels.
+However, for \sa, $\kappa_e$ shows a more linear relationship with increasing T across the studied n$_e$ range.
+It is also observed that the $\kappa_e$ values from MRTA are more than twice as large as those calculated using SERTA.
+In general, lattice vibrations control most of the heat flow in semiconducting TE materials, therefore it is very crucial to understand the lattice transport for fully design and optimization of TE materials.